Lori Loughlin’s ‘When Calls The Heart’ Pulled By Hallmark After Firing

 Lori Loughlin was released on $1 million bail, and the judge ruled that she would be able to travel for work.
 However, she would have to inform the court of her whereabouts.

-Lori is best known for her role as Aunt Becky on Full House and it’s Netflix sequel series, Fuller House, where she stars alongside John Stamos, Jodie Sweetin, Candace Cameron Bure, and others.
+Lori is best known for her role as Aunt Becky on Full House and its Netflix sequel series, Fuller House, where she stars alongside John Stamos, Jodie Sweetin, Candace Cameron Bure, and others.

-However, she also played the role of coal mine widow, Abigail Stanton, on When Calls The Heart.
+However, she also played the role of a coal mine widow, Abigail Stanton, on When Calls The Heart.
 Now, fans will seemingly have to wait to see if the show will decided to air her final episodes, and what they’ll do with the character.
-The obvious options seem to be either kill the character off, or recast the role altogether.
+The obvious options seem to be either kill the character off or recast the role altogether.

 The episode that was supposed to air on Sunday was titled “Heart of a Mountie,” and was supposed to feature Abigail and Elizabeth as they were surprised by the early arrival of the new Mountie in Hope Valley.